Wenbo-Wang-GH/bios611-project1/README.md

 Building a PDF for Project
 ------------------------------

-After connecting to port 8787, you will need the Makefile and be able to run the terminal.
+You will need Docker, and be able to run docker as your current user.

+To build the container:

+    > docker build . -t project1-env

+This Docker container is based on rocker/verse.

-We will be creating the report through the computer terminal, to prevent encountering data allocation errors.
+After connecting to the docker environment, you will need to be able to run the terminal on the computer.
+We will be creating the report through the computer terminal to avoid encountering data allocation errors when generating the pdf.

-In the computer terminal, load R and select a US CRAN mirror.
-Then install packages located in the Dockerfile:
+In the computer terminal, load R and select the local US CRAN mirror.
+Then install packages located in the Dockerfile (if any dependencies need to be installed, select yes):

     > R
     > install.packages('tidyverse')